-Proxy A facility that indirectly provides some service or acts as a representative in delivering information, thereby eliminating the need for a host to support the service.
+A facility that indirectly provides some service or acts as a representative in Proxy delivering information, thereby eliminating the need for a host to support the service.

-Public Key The key used in public key cryptography that belongs to an individual entity and is distributed publicly.
-Other entities use this key to encrypt data to be sent to the owner of identity, also known as a digital certificate.
+Public Kev The key used in public key cryptography that belongs to an individual entity and is distributed publicly.
+Other entities use this key to encrypt data to be sent to the owner of the key.

-A binding between an entity's public key and one or more attributes relating to its Public Key Certificate
+Public Kev A binding between an entity's public key and one or more attributes relating